nimroddanielmaayan/natours/notes.md

 - Any other information is available online and in the MongoDB documentation

+- Note, that query strings sent by the client in the req will always be strings, even if the data in the database is not a string.
+So we'll sometimes need to convert the query strings to the correct data type before using them in the query (for example, multiplying them by 1 to convert them to numbers)

 ### Mongoose Basics

 - Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.
 It makes it easier for us to write JS code that interacts with a database (MongoDB in this case)